D4B ELECTION NEWSLETTER – D4B’s Latest Newsletter! (PDF format)

-A huge campaign was launched and won wide popular support.
+We launched a huge campaign for more governance, and won wide popular support.
 A town council could do SO MUCH for the town!
 Rother was obliged by law to hold a consultation.
 Thousands took part.
-Most consultations get a few hundred response: this one was massive.
+Most consultations get a few hundred responses: this one was massive.

 Then came Rother’s decision.
 On December 18th, 2017, by 18 to 13 votes, at a full council meeting, Rother said er…….no.
 No town council.

 This extraordinary decision stunned the residents of Bexhill, but the campaign for a town council has not stopped.
-Democracy4Bexhill is continuing the fight, and backed up by a public meeting, decided to encourage new people to stand as councillors in the next election for Rother, which will be held in May 2019.
+Democracy4Bexhill is continuing the fight, and its decision to encourage new people to stand in May, was backed up by a public meeting.